By AJ Huynh

 How to Stop Overthinking and Anxiety?

+Overthinking is one of the most common experiences associated with anxiety.
 Many individuals find themselves replaying conversations, worrying about future outcomes, or repeatedly analyzing situations that cannot be changed.

 Learning to interrupt cycles of overthinking may help individuals feel more present, focused, and emotionally balanced.